googlefonts/fontra-docs/_reference/menu/font/cross-axis-mapping.md

   </ol>
 </nav>

-Add, modify or remove cross-axis mappings (also known as avar2 mappings) within this panel.
+This panel allows you to add, modify or remove cross-axis mappings (also known as avar2 mappings).
+Use the *New cross-axis mapping* button for creating a new cross-axis mapping.
-{: .lead }

-Add a new cross-axis mapping via the **New cross-axis mapping** button.
 Every mapping has an input and output location.
 Not all axes need to participate in a mapping – you can handle this with the checkbox next to an axis.
-It is most likey that your font project does not need this information, therefore only specify cross-axis mappings if you know what you do.
+It is most likey that your font project does not need such a cross-axis mapping, therefore only specify a mapping if you know what you do.
+{: .lead }

 <div class="alert alert-primary mt-3" role="alert" markdown='1'>
 #### Pro tips: